Terre Haute, Indiana

 Then she was gone again: she had to get ready for her class, but she couldn't find her notes, and where were her new teaching assistants?

-Later Joseph reasoned that someone in the family must have known he was gay, and outed him to Aunt Rose during one of her lucid moments.
-And mentioned me.
+Joseph reasoned that someone in the family must have known he was gay, and outed him to Aunt Rose during one of her lucid moments, and she just assumed that we were together.